 The best recruiters will do as much of the following as you would like them to…

 - Talk to you about the person you need.
 This should go beyond skills and experience to personality / cultural fit.
-For small business owners in particular you may come to realise you need a different person than you thought you did.
+For small business owners in particular, you may realise you need a different person than you thought you did.

-- Talk to you about where the market is for the sort of person you want and what kinds of salary you should be offering.
+- Talk to you about where the market is for the sort of person you want and what kind of salary you should be offering.

-- They will write an ad that attracts the right kind of people to your role, and publish where they will get most traction.
+- They will write a job ad that attracts the right kind of people to your role and publish where they will get the most traction.
 They will also resource the various job boards to find good candidates who may not currently be actively looking for a new job and present them with your opportunity.

-6. Work in partnership with you to create a shortlist for interview and arrange them.
+- Work in partnership with you to create a shortlist for interviews and arrange them.

-7. Help you with the interview process by providing a suitable structure including interview questions or even in person support if required.
+- Help you with the interview process by providing a suitable structure, including interview questions or even in-person support if required.

-8. Offer the preferred candidate the role and negotiate all the details of salary, start date, references and even employment contracts and probation periods.
+- Offer the preferred candidate the role and negotiate all the salary details, start date, references, employment contracts, and probation periods.

-10. Stay in touch to ensure things continue to work well and help with probation reviews etc.
+- Stay in touch to ensure things continue to work well, help with probation reviews, etc.

-11. If things go wrong or in the worst case break down completely, then offer a replacement hire.
-(Free or at greatly reduced cost)
+- If things go wrong or break down entirely in the worst case, then offer a replacement hire (free or at significantly reduced cost).